Michelle Bachelet: 2005–2006 presidential election

 By the end of 2004, Bachelet's surging popularity in opinion polls made her the only politician within the Coalition of Parties for Democracy («Concertación de los Partidos por la Democracia»; CPD) who was capable of defeating Joaquín Lavín in the presidential election.
 As a result, she was chosen as the Socialist Party's candidate for the presidency.
 Initially hesitant to accept the nomination, as it was never a goal of hers, she eventually agreed as she felt she could not let her supporters down.
 On 1 October of that year, she stepped down from her government position to fully focus on her campaign and to support the CPD in the municipal elections held later that month.
 On 28 January 2005 she was officially named the Socialist Party's presidential candidate.
 An open primary was scheduled for July 2005 to determine the CPD's sole presidential candidate, but it was canceled after Bachelet's only rival, Christian Democrat Soledad Alvear, a cabinet member in the first three CPD administrations, withdrew early due to a lack of support within her own party and in opinion polls.

+Ahead of the primary that never took place, Bachelet and Alvear had already faced each other in a televised debate in Hualpén on 27 April 2005, held in a moderate tone without major controversy, in which Bachelet addressed her relationship with Alex Vojkovic during the 1980s and her alleged ties to armed opposition groups, information that had recently surfaced in the press.
+Polling at the time showed Bachelet was widely seen as having won the debate, outperforming Alvear on most of the topics discussed.
+Sebastián Piñera's entry into the race in May 2005, competing with Lavín for the right-wing vote, drew away much of Alvear's centrist support, leading her to withdraw her candidacy on 24 May 2005 and confirming Bachelet as the Concertación's sole candidate.